 My TOP5 of the easiest ways to support Earth includes; Reduction of Consumption, Composting, Recycling, Avoidance of Plastic, and a Plant-based diet.
-Last time, I wrote about reducing Consumption, today I want to take a look at the Limitation of food waste and composting from the household perspective.
+Last time, I wrote about reducing Consumption, today I want to take a look at the composting and limitation of food waste from the household perspective.
 Once again, those are the simple ways to take to help the Earth, but for some reason, the percentage of people taking action this way is low.

 So, what do we create in our homes and kitchens for composting?
 Food scraps, something that we forgot to the fridge or something we did not like.
 We have peels of the fruit, moldy vegetables, some sad house plants, etc. Before we even think about composting, it is essential to think about why we have some of that material?
 Did we buy too much, could we have planned better, or did we perhaps store our food and leftovers wrong?
 In the USA, people create 80 billion pounds of food waste every year, and this means that 30-40% of our food supply goes somewhere else than in our stomachs.
 Sadly, often the food ends up in landfills to rot and releases Greenhouse gases.
 Globally we create 1.3 billion tonnes of food waste annually!
 Considering the number of people suffering from hunger, this is unacceptable.
 Reducing food waste is the step to focus on before composting.